pro2store/Pro2Store/README.md

 **Step 3:** Set up a shop category and a few articles to get your shop started.
 Do this in the Joomla Article manager

 **Step 4:** Set up your templates in Yootheme Pro.
-Drag and drop the new Pro2Store elements into your templates.
+Drag and drop the new Pro2Store elements into your templates. **NOTE** You need to enable jQuery in your Yootheme Settings

 **Step 5:** Activate your Joomla articles as Pro2store Products.
 Go to the "Pro2Store Activation" tab in the article edit.
 Select "Yes" and save.